-We are in compliance with the requirements of COPPA (Children's Online Privacy Protection Act), we do not collect any information from anyone under 13 years of age.
-Our website, products and services are all directed to people who are at least 13 years old or older.
+DMU is in compliance with the requirements of COPPA (Children's Online Privacy Protection Act), and does not collect any information from anyone under 13 years of age.
+The website, products and services are all directed to people who are at least 13 years old or older.